 Where booking your long-distance bus tickets?

 For long-distance travel from Buenos Aires to the rest of Argentina I use Plataforma10 or Omnilineas.
 It’s pretty easy to make a seat reservation.
-Some routes are very popular and I recommend booking in advance.
-If you want to decide the day itself?
+Some routes are very popular and Iย recommend booking in advance.
+If you want to decide on the day itself?
 No problem, just go to the bus station and buy your ticket there.

 Where are the long-distance bus terminals?

 The other bus terminal is near Puerto Madero.
 Is a bit smaller and newer.
-Type “Retiro” when booking your tickets as departure location.
+Type “Retiro” when booking your tickets as the departure location.

 Author

 My roots in Buenos Aires started as a tourist.
 After some great adventures in Argentina, I moved in 2017 to the metropolitan city of Buenos Aires.
 I felt a need for correct and honest information for tourists.
-That's why I love to write for you.
+That's why I love to write to you.
 Sharing my discoveries in Buenos Aires.
 I hope you enjoy the city as much as I do!
-Feel free to support us by "Buy me a coffee ".
-Means a lot to us. ❤️
+Buenos Aires โค๏ธ

-2 Comments
+4 Comments

-1. Hello Glenn.
+2. Hello Glenn.
 What about flies and trains travelling in Argentina?
 Thank you

 • Flying in Argentina is easy.
 You have the national carrier and some low-cost airlines.
 Train is also possible but is not that easy to book a ticket in advance and the traveling with train takes longer.
 Often not faster than a bus.